 Further extensions to the buildings were opened in 1929 and 1954 and on both occasions the patron of the Polytechnic, Princess Mary, who was the daughter of King George V, performed the official opening ceremonies.
 The continued demand for expansion and new facilities proved difficult due to the restricted nature of the Battersea Road site.
 As time went on the Polytechnic simply got too large for its premises in Battersea which is when the search for new premises started and the move to Guildford began.

 In our archives you can discover the rich history of Battersea Polytechnic, from its foundation, to the move to Guildford.
-Discover what life was like at the institution during World War One and World War Two, delve into our fascinating record of student publications and understand what it was like to be a student in the early days,- when smoking, dancing and alcohol were prohibited.
-Can you imagine that in today’s University?
+Discover what life was like at the institution during World War One and World War Two, delve into our fascinating student publications and understand what it was like to be a student in the early days.

 - British Guild of Travel Writers Archive